inigomarina/projects/README.md

 # projects
-This is my projects folder
+This is my guided MACHINE LEARNING projects folder